Pentland Group

 Pentland Group Limited is a British privately held multinational company that owns and invests in retail and wholesale businesses in the sports, outdoor and sports fashion sectors.
 The company is the majority shareholder of JD Sports, which operates 2,420 stores across 19 countries.
 Pentland also owns Speedo, Berghaus, Canterbury of New Zealand, Endura, Boxfresh, Ellesse, Red or Dead and Mitre.
-It is also the UK footwear licensee for Kickers and has a joint venture partnership for Lacoste footwear.
-The company also holds interests directly and indirectly, through fund managers, in activities and businesses operating in sectors outside of its core trading activities, to provide the Group with an element of diversification.
+It is the UK footwear licensee for Kickers and has a joint venture partnership for Lacoste footwear.
+The company also holds interests in other sectors.

-With annual sales of $6.4 billion, Pentland Group is headquartered in London and employs more than 50,000 people.
+With annual sales of $8 billion, Pentland Group is headquartered in London and employs more than 76,000 people.

-In 2017, Pentland Group was awarded the International Institute for Management Development (IMD) Global Family Business International Award in recognition of the group's commitment to sustainability, ethical trade, human rights, outstanding contributions to combating modern day slavery as well as its skill in regenerating itself through innovation and entrepreneurial venturing.
+In 2017, the Group was awarded the International Institute for Management Development Global Family Business International Award.

 Family-owned private business

 The company was founded in 1932, when immigrant couple Berko and Minnie Rubin (from eastern Europe) created the Liverpool Shoe Company.
 In 1959, their 21-year-old son, Stephen Rubin, who had recently graduated from University College London with a degree in law, began working alongside his father as joint managing director.

 When Berko died in 1969, Stephen took on the role of chairman.
 He later became chairman and chief executive of Pentland, remaining so until 1998 when he split his role and appointed his son, Andrew, as chief executive.